mindspore-ai/mindinsight/mindinsight/profiler/README.md

 To enable profiling on MindSpore, the MindInsight Profiler apis should be added to the script:

-1. Import MindInsight Profiler
+1. Import the Profiler
     ```
-    from mindinsight.profiler import Profiler
+    from mindspore.profiler import Profiler
     ```
-2. Initialize the Profiler after set context, and before the network initialization.
+2. Initialize the Profiler after set context, and before the network and hccl initialization.

     Example: